Access to data and biological material from the Norwegian Mother, Father and Child Cohort Study (MoBa)

 Please refer to the PDB-number of the project.

 A possible change could mean that a new agreement must be entered into with MoBa or that a new decision letter is issued.

 For minor project changes, contact firstname.lastname@example.org for guidance.

 All publications and presentations that use data from MoBa must state MoBa as a source in accordance with MoBa's guidelines for publication.

-Case manager in MoBa ():
+Case managers in MoBa (MoBaadm@fhi.no):

 - General questions about the use of MoBa for research

 - Wants to discuss the possibility of a research project

 - Questions related to what data and variables are available in MoBa

 - Questions about linkage to other data sources